Leave site Skip to content

 • Consider going in daylight hours for your own safety

-These are available 24/7 and are not monitored.
+These surrender bins are situated outside of police or local authority owned buildings.
+They are available 24/7 and are not monitored.

 Community knife surrender bin locations

-• Castle Park, Bristol City Centre (near the church grounds opposite entrance to The Galleries)
+• Castle Park, Bristol City Centre (near the church grounds, opposite the entrance to The Galleries)

-• The Park Centre, Daventry Road, Knowle, BS4 1DQ
+• The Park Centre, Daventry Road, Knowle, Bristol, BS4 1DQ

 Immediate danger